Harnessing the sun’s heat is the whole reason you built a greenhouse, right?

 Building your greenhouse facing the sun is an absolute must.
 Otherwise, you’re starting off on the wrong foot.

-If you’re in the Northern hemisphere, orient the greenhouse with glazing (not the corners or any non-clear wall) facing South.
-(In case you’ve forgotten your middle school Earth Science, it’s because of the planet’s tilted axis.
+If you’re in the northern hemisphere, orient the greenhouse with glazing (not the corners or any non-clear wall) facing South.
+(In case you’ve forgotten your middle school Earth Science, it’s because of the planet’s tilted axis that most of the light in the northern hemisphere comes from a southern angle.
 You’re welcome, now go impress your friends!)